kevinnhan1/Coursera-Case-Studies/README.md

 # Cyclistic : Google Data Analytics Case Study
+### Note:
+For learning purposes various tools were used to work on this case study.

 ## Scenario:
 You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director